Governikus/AusweisApp/docs/installation/README.en.rst

 "software".
 In this case, the AusweisApp2 does not attempt to use graphics acceleration and starts directly with the alternative software renderer.

+When installing an AusweisApp2 update new commandline parameters cannot be added to the system-wide default settings.
+If new commandline parameters are needed the AusweisApp2 has to be deinstalled and then reinstalled with the new parameters.

 macOS
 -----